thijsbordewijk/web-app-from-scratch-1920/README.md

 ozone: 416.8<br />
  </p>

- <p>This data is available for the next 48 hours, the days after these have a liuttle different data due to it being a little further away and being a little less precise:</p>
+ <p>This data is available for the next 48 hours, the days after these have a little different data due to it being a little further away and being a little less precise:</p>

  <p>
 <strong>daily:</strong><br />